What We Publish

 We are an international journal and welcome submissions from everyone, all over the world.
 As of our 2025 issues, we have published work from Argentina, Australia, Bangladesh, Belgium, Canada, Croatia, Democratic Republic of the Congo, Greece, India, Indonesia, Ireland, Italy, Japan, the Netherlands, Nigeria, the Philippines, Poland, Spain, Sweden, Taiwan, the United Kingdom (England, Scotland, and Wales, specifically), and Uruguay, as well as the United States.

-Our submissions window for 2026 is now OPEN!
+Our submissions window for 2026 is now CLOSED.

 Word Counts